 As someone who has completed several book projects before, and I’m in fact in the middle of one right now (I’m working on the 30BBM upgrade which is turning out to be a bigger project than I had planned), I can relate to this.

-The dichotomy between phases #1 and #5 is especially normal as most people usually severely underestimate the work needed for a goal.
+The contrast between phases #1 and #5 is especially normal as most people usually severely underestimate the work needed for a goal.
 This gap in perception is widened the more expectations they have of the goal (this is also why I dislike many online “gurus” and coaches who overhype the results and gloss over the work involved in any goal; they basically cause people to run around in circles later).

 #6 marks the crucial turning point of the project, also what I call development hell.
 You have to really push through to get past this stage.
 This is also where you decide whether you want this enough to continue.
-I’m currently working on a rewrite of my old guide to get through development hell for those of you in this stage, so stay tuned!

 There are two mentions of “Family+Humour” in the infographic, and I’m guessing that these are the supporting factors to get you through the dark stages — having family or the emotional support of loved ones, and some humour.
 Being able to laugh when goes go south, take things lightly, wipe the dust, and move on is a very important skill!